Residential Family Assessment Centres: The essential information

 What happens if it is clear parents cannot properly care for their children?

-If it is clear that a parent is unable to look after their child and keep them safe, we will stop the assessment.
+If it is clear that a parent is unable to look after their child and keep them safe, we will ask for the assessment to stop.
+It is unfair to the parent to continue.

 What happens at the end of the placement?

 We also recognise that other services may be required to support a family in the community.
-Staff may also visit the family in the community and to make sure they get the support and help they need.
+We offer a follow on service Securing Change.

 Who do you accept referrals from?